Coleman-Weinberg dynamics of ultralight scalar dark matter and GeV-scale right-handed neutrinos

 The model we consider in this work is fully specified by the following Lagrangian,

-where $V(\phi) = \tfrac12c_2 \phi^2 + \tfrac16c_3 \phi^3 + \tfrac1{24}c_4\phi^4$; we do not consider higher dimensional operators in this analysis.\footnote{Strictly speaking quantum corrections destabilize the effective potential at large field values, and higher dimensional operators may be required to ensure a bounded Hamiltonian.
-The dynamics we consider here are insensitive to these choices, and we do not discuss them further.} We have written the Lagrangian such that the first line contains all of the terms that are present when the dark sector is fully secluded from the Standard Model.
-We have included bare masses $\tfrac12 M_{ij}N^c_i N^c_j$ and $\tfrac12 c_2 \phi^2$, but as discussed above, we take these as small, and their physical values will be radiatively generated.
+where $V(\phi) = c_2 \phi^2 + c_3 \phi^3 + c_4\phi^4$; we do not consider higher dimensional operators in this analysis.\footnote{Strictly speaking quantum corrections destabilize the effective potential at large field values, and higher dimensional operators may be required to ensure a bounded Hamiltonian.
+The dynamics we consider here are insensitive to these choices, and we do not discuss them further.} The scalar field $\phi$ is our dark matter candidate, and the \HNLs generate neutrino masses via the Type-I seesaw mechanism.

-It is interesting to first consider the dark sector in isolation, and to consider symmetries that could be imposed on this now secluded sector that would protect the $\mN=0$ limit while still allowing a $\phi N^cN^c$ coupling.
-We consider a discrete $\mathbb{Z}_4$ lepton number symmetry under which $\phi$ carries charge $2$ and $N^c$ carries charge $1$.
-This has the additional consequence of forbidding a cubic term in the potential $V(\phi)$ such that it is technically natural to set the cubic coupling to zero.
-While this is not strictly speaking necessary for the phenomenology we consider, it simplifies the analysis considerably, and so we choose to impose the $\mathbb{Z}_4$ symmetry on the secluded sector in what follows; this will be softly broken by $A \phi |H|^2$ (as well as by $Y LHN$).
-Similarly we will suppress matrix indices for the sake of simplicity, implicitly assuming $g_{ij}= g\delta_{ij}$.
+We are interested in the parameter space of this model in which $M_N$ is generated via a vev of $\phi$, and $m_\phi$ arises radiatively.
+It is therefore convenient to impose a discrete symmetry on the model which does not forbid the scalar \HNL coupling, and is softly broken by the super-renormalizable Higgs portal coupling $A$.
+For example, consider a $\mathbb{Z}_4$ symmetry where $\phi$ carries charge $2$ and $N^c$ carries charge $1$.
+If we identify this as a discrete lepton number, and charge the SM leptons appropriately, then the Yukawa interactions $YH LN^c$ are also allowed.
+We then have